boyzinred/korean/README.md

 # Korean Vocab and Grammar Practice Hub

 # TODO
+- add a "repeat question if wrong" option in menus

 # FINISHED TASKS
 AUGUST 6, 2026
 - turn all babs into html files